foundriesio/docs/source/user-guide/containers-and-docker/container-preloading.rst

 Restorable Type
 ~~~~~~~~~~~~~~~

-Restorable apps are enabled by default on LmP v85+.
+Restorable apps are enabled by default.

 On your device, switch to root and list the files in the folder ``/var/sota/reset-apps``.